-American Sign Language is one of the most beautiful languages in the world.
-Approach ASL with the same expectations you would any other spoken language: Here’s a step-by-step guide on how to learn sign language easy.
+Approach ASL with the same expectations you would any other spoken language.
+Here’s a step-by-step guide on how to learn sign language easily.

 Not every word has a sign, and when you don’t know the specific sign for a certain word you can still communicate by spelling the word out.
 Alphabet signs can be challenging for young kids, however.
 Sometimes they can’t spell or interpret alphabet signs on their own, but often younger kids will understand exactly what you’re trying to say.
 Watch this great video about ASL spelling here.